Advanced PLC Course ONLINE

 Advanced PLC Analog (Programmable Logic Controller) – ONLINE

 You will need access to a computer with Windows operating system.

 ABOUT THE COURSE

-This training is ideal for electrician, electrical maintenance personnel and design engineers and those who want to familiarise themselves with programmable controller and automation technologies used in building, construction and industrial automation.
+This training is ideal for electricians, electrical maintenance personnel and design engineers and those who want to familiarise themselves with programmable controllers and automation technologies used in building, construction and industrial automation.

 In this PLC Advanced Course participants will learn the advanced programming and diagnostic skills associated with medium to high-level programmable logic controllers (PLCs).

 - Understand the basics of control systems and PLC processors

 - Understand how to use ladder logic programming

 - Use PLC hardware such as I/O modules

 - Be able to make design, maintenance and troubleshooting considerations